How to become a chemist

 Professional and industry bodies

-Some degrees and apprenticeships may make you eligible to apply for registered Scientist or Chartered Chemist status.
+Some degrees and apprenticeships may allow you to apply for registered Scientist or Chartered Chemist status.

 You can find out more from: